anton-lam/toop-virtualagent/README.md

 Basic api and server for virtual agent interview.

-Requirements: Curent node.js which can be downloaded [here](https://nodejs.org/en/download/current/) Furthermore, you will need to create a .env file in the root directory of this repository and add the sendGrid API key in (attached to the email I sent you).
+Requirements: Current node.js which can be downloaded [here](https://nodejs.org/en/download/current/) Furthermore, you will need to create a .env file in the root directory of this repository and add the sendGrid API key in (attached to the email I sent you).
 An example `.env` can be seen in the file `.sample.env`

 Afterwards, quick set up would be to run the following commands (more detailed information below):
+1. Navigate to this directory
 1. npm i
 2. npm run dev
-3. run the ui repository and access it via the website (the ui accesses this api at localhost:3000)
+3. run the ui [repository](https://github.com/anton-lam/toop-virtualagent-ui) and access it via the website (the ui accesses this api at localhost:3000)

 ## testing